The Thirty-Ninth Annual

 October 9–11, 2026

-Stomp Rocket, and the Syncopaths
+BANDS: Stomp Rocket and Syncopaths

 Stomp Rocket is a New England-based trio that delivers high-energy foot-stomping music for contra dancing!
 The band consists of fiddler extraordinaire Dave Langford (The Latter Day Lizards, Supertrad), DADGAD guitar monster and pianist Bethany Waickman (Anadama, Eloise & Co.), and mandolin and tenor banjo wild man Glen Loper (Frigate, Riptide).
 They’ve played for contras throughout New England, and at dance weekends from Alaska to California, and Quebec to Florida.